HMS Queen Charlotte (1810): Career

-She was Lord Exmouth's flagship during the Bombardment of Algiers in 1816.
+Later that year, Queen Charlotte was Lord Exmouth's flagship during the Bombardment of Algiers in 1816.

 On 17 September 1817, Linnet, a tender to Queen Charlotte, seized a smuggled cargo of tobacco.
 The officers and crew of Queen Charlotte shared in the prize money.

 On 17 December 1823, Queen Charlotte was driven into the British ship Brothers at Portsmouth, Hampshire, England.
 Brothers suffered severe damage in the collision.